dngulin/ksi/Documentation~/api/T.DynNoResizeAttribute.g.md

 > \| **[API](index.g.md) / DynNoResizeAttribute**
 > \]

-Attribute that disallows any resizing operations on a [DynSized](T.DynSizedAttribute.g.md) type instance.
+An attribute to disallow resizing operations on a [DynSized](T.DynSizedAttribute.g.md) parameter.

 Hints the reference lifetime analyzer that any internal buffer cannot be resized.